An outstanding illustrator portfolio makes all the difference between you getting hired.

 – For a physical illustrator portfolio, keep your text to a minimum and give a brief explanation of each project (remember to focus on your work)

-– Online portfolio: add more content and an in-depth feel to each project, which can also help SEO
+– Online portfolio: add more content and an in-depth explanation to each project, which can also help your website’s SEO

 – Create a super clean website